The Most Common Birds Found in North America

-Rare birds get a lot of attention these days, but common birds are important too!
-Discover North America’s most abundant birds and learn the birding basics of these winged survivalists.
+Rare birds get a lot of attention these days, but common birds are important, too!
+Discover North America’s most abundant birds and learn about them.

 You often hear about rare birds.
 People who are involved in conservation spend a lot of time thinking about them, and that’s certainly true for the two of us.
 We’re big advocates for whooping cranes, with only about 400 left in the world.
 Another species we often talk about is the Kirtland’s warbler, which was down to about 300 just a few years ago.